“I was sexually abused when I was six by my step-sister…”

 I’ve told this trauma narrative over and over again at various tellings of my testimony.
 Naturally, it’s always become hidden during times of telling family friends or anyone who may tell my parents because that is the worst possible thing that could happen… I can’t even imagine what would follow my parents finding out.

 Nonetheless, it has never really been a difficult point to add into my testimony.
 The most difficult part has been recounting the event to people who may be insensitive and discount the pain and shame that came with this event.
 Their hints of rendering this situation as insignificant has been what has compelled me to do likewise.
 I have invalidated my feelings more than anyone else ever could.
 I’ve hardened myself to this event.
-I’ve ignored any emotions that have accompanied my retelling of what happened when I was seven.
+I’ve ignored any emotions that have accompanied my retelling of what happened when I was six.
 There have been times, however, such as after watching Perks of a Wallflower, that triggered a lot of pain, whereby I retreated to the prayer room and remained there weeping till 4 A.M..
 And there have been moments in church services where the pastor has hinted at one finding healing from sexual abuse that has resulted in many tears wetting an “old-fashioned altar,” even though I don’t think that churches should be allowed to call the steps leading to their stage an “altar,” and they especially shouldn’t be allowed to call it an “old-fashioned altar.”
 A true old-fashioned altar would have a damn goat’s blood shed on it and would likely be outdoors… because that is an actual altar, Old Testament style.

 Back from my rabbit trail and onto my point, it’s never really been difficult to tell anyone this part of my testimony… so I assumed that it wouldn’t be very difficult to talk to my counselor about… I’ve told the story.
 I’ve been able to tell dozens of people about it.
 I should be able to easily discuss it and move on with my life.